All About AAC: A Guide to Augmentative and Alternative Communication Options!

 I used to be mostly a part-time AAC user until more recent traumatic brain injuries and other neuro issues – and as of writing this paragraph in November 2020, I’m no longer able to rely on speech to communicate effectively for long periods of time at all.
 So… AAC it is for me!

 For me personally, I use various types of AAC – Proloquo2Go, Proloquo4Text, TD Snap, and light tech options as back-ups and also to help supplement.
 I have trialed several of the programs in this post when I was in speech therapy, and there isn’t a “best” software option out there.
 Every person has different preferences and needs; sometimes this means one specific app, or a combination of programs.
-Each program I use works best in specific contexts – Proloquo4Text for presentations or guest lectures, Proloquo2Go for sentence creation, and TD Snap for its excellent aphasia supports and features.

 I’ve also used Speech Assistant, CoughDrop, and others before in the past as low-cost AAC options, and those were also decent – in case anyone is looking for high tech AAC ideas that are more budget friendly.